-- 4.1.3.1 To work, in partnership with the Region, the non-profit sector, the development industry, community partners and senior levels of government, to develop a strategy for affordable and shared housing and coordinate efforts to: - a) ensure a diverse range of housing choices; - b) increase the supply of affordable housing including social and assisted housing; - c) increase affordable housing options for seniors, youth, new immigrants, and single person households; - d) provide a range of affordable housing options for families; - e) increase the supply of shared housing including housing for persons with special needs; and - f) increase the supply of accessible housing. - 4.1.3.2 To work, in cooperation with the Region, to identify targets for new housing in the strategy for affordable and shared housing and monitor annual housing growth towards the targets by: - a) unit type: percentage of new housing units targeted by 2031 such as detached, semi-detached, townhouse and apartment units; - b) unit tenure: percentage of new housing units targeted as rental and ownership units by 2031; and - c) unit affordability: 25 percent of new housing units across Markham, and 35 percent of new housing units in Markham Centre, the Langstaff Gateway, and key development areas, be affordable to low and moderate income households.
+- 4.1.3.1 To work, in partnership with the Region, the Non-Profit Sector, the development industry, community partners and senior levels of government, to develop a strategy for affordable and shared housing and coordinate efforts to: - a) ensure a diverse range of housing choices; - b) increase the supply of affordable housing including social and assisted housing; - c) increase affordable housing options for seniors, youth, new immigrants, and single person households; - d) provide a range of affordable housing options for families; - e) increase the supply of shared housing including housing for persons with special needs; and - f) increase the supply of accessible housing. - 4.1.3.2 To work, in cooperation with the Region, to identify new housing targets in the strategy for affordable and shared housing and monitor annual housing growth towards the targets by: - a) unit type: percentage of new housing units targeted as single detached, semi-detached, townhouse and apartment units by 2031; - b) unit tenure: percentage of new housing units targeted as rental and ownership units by 2031; and - c) unit affordability: 25 percent of new housing units across Markham, and 35 percent of new housing units in Markham Centre, the Langstaff Gateway, and key development areas, be affordable to low and moderate income households. - 4.1.3.3 To encourage a portion of the targeted affordable housing units be designed as shared housing units with supports to accommodate persons with special needs. - 4.1.3.4 To support the equitable distribution of affordable and shared housing across Markham neighbourhoods within permitted building forms. - 4.1.3.5 To encourage that affordable and shared housing be located in proximity to rapid transit and accessible to other human services.